-What do I do if I'm receiving a bill from AWS, but can't find the resources related to the charges?
+What do I do if I receive a bill from AWS but can't find the resources related to the charges?

 I’m receiving a monthly bill from AWS, but I can’t find the resources that are generating the charges.